 A study of the pathogen reduction system for platelet products is currently under way.
-The Mirasol Pathogen Reduction System for Platelets uses riboflavin (vitamin B2) to inactivate many viruses and bacteria and parasites when exposed to ultraviolet light.
+The Mirasol Pathogen Reduction System for Platelets uses riboflavin (vitamin $B_2$ ) to inactivate many viruses and bacteria and parasites when exposed to ultraviolet light.
 It may also reduce the risk of graft versus host disease for platelet recipients.
 Before considering implementing such a system it is important to confirm that it does not reduce the effectiveness of the platelets to stop bleeding in patients.
 To do this, adult patients who have blood cancers and low platelets and who have volunteered to be in the study are randomly assigned to either receive the Mirasol pathogen reduced platelets or our regular platelets, and are being monitored for any adverse effects.
-This study is currently being carried out at selected hospitals in Canada and in the Netherlands and Norway, and in total will involve over 600 platelet recipients.
+This study is currently being carried out at selected hospitals in Canada and in the Netherlands and Norway.
+To date, over 300 platelet recipients are enrolled in the study, including 40 from Canada.
+In total the study will involve over 600 platelet recipients.